 The level 1 limit applies in situations that have been pre-determined by the surveillance panel to have a potential impact on test results.
 These situations may include the introduction of new critical parts, fuel batches, reference oil reblends, or other test components.
 When these conditions have been met and a level 1 alarm is triggered, immediately conduct one additional reference test in the stand that triggered the alarm.

 The level 1 limit also applies to a previously calibrated stand-engine that has not run an acceptable reference in the past two years.
 The stand-engine can calibrate with one test if the level 1 limits are not exceeded.
 Otherwise, immediately conduct another reference test in the stand-engine.
 Level 1 limits are used to judge only the first valid reference in situations where it is determined to apply.
-All subsequent references are judged against Level 2 and Level 3 limits unless otherwise indicated by the surveillance panel.
+All subsequent references in the stand-engine are judged against Level 2 and Level 3 limits unless otherwise indicated by the surveillance panel.

 b.
 Reference entity EWMA of Standardized Test Result (Zi) for all parameters